 Symptoms of GME in dogs

-Since there are three different types of GME, the symptoms will vary accordingly.
-However, some symptoms that may occur include:
+The symptoms will vary accordingly since there are three different types of GME.
+However, some signs that may occur include:

 Can cats get GME?

-Yes, but it’s extremely rare for a cat to suffer from granulomatous meningoencephalitis
+Yes, but it’s rare for a cat to suffer from granulomatous meningoencephalitis.

 Is a specific dog breed more at risk of GME?

 Breed dogs aren’t necessarily more at risk for GME.
-That said however, there are some similar diseases that do affect small breed dogs.
+That said, however, some similar diseases do affect small-breed dogs.
 Diseases such as: